-As part of our Nectar Networks projects, we’ll be creating a new wildflower meadow at the park, plus a meadow of unharvested oats.
-The wildflower meadow will not only bring colour to the park in summer, it will also become the latest addition to Cumbernauld’s “Nectar Network”, creating a new food supply for pollinating insects such as bees, butterflies and moths.
-Unharvested oats hark back to the area’s agricultural past, and while they may not be feeding us humans, they’ll provide a feast for farmland birds such as skylarks, fieldfares and redwings.
+As part of our Nectar Networks projects, we have created a new wildflower meadow at the park, plus a meadow of unharvested oats.
+The wildflower meadow not only brings colour to the park in summer, it has also become part of Cumbernauld’s “Nectar Network”, creating an additional food supply for pollinating insects such as bees, butterflies and moths.
+Unharvested oats hark back to the area’s agricultural past, and while they may not be feeding us humans, they provide a feast for farmland birds such as skylarks, linnets and yellowhammers.

-The meadows will create all sorts of opportunities for people to get involved, from mini-beast workshops with primary school pupils to practical conservation volunteering events.
+The meadows have created all sorts of opportunities for people to get involved, from mini-beast workshops with primary school pupils, to practical conservation volunteering events.

-We also plan to develop creative signage that will share stories about the agricultural, social and natural history of the park.
+We have also developed creative signage, which shares stories about the agricultural, social and natural history of the park.

-We want to hear your thoughts and ideas on how we can improve Cumbernauld Community Park for the benefit of both people and wildlife.
-Take part in our online consultation below it takes around 5-10 minutes to complete.
+In 2020 we asked for your thoughts and ideas on how we could improve Cumbernauld Community Park for the benefit of both people and wildlife.
+Here are some of the findings from our consultation:

 Frequently Asked Questions